whales-collective/bob/backend/docs/bill/docker-compose-qa.md

 ## 29. How do I debug Docker Compose issues?

-Use `docker-compose config` to validate and view the final configuration, `docker-compose ps` to check service status, and `docker-compose logs` to examine service output.
+Use `docker composeconfig` to validate and view the final configuration, `docker composeps` to check service status, and `docker composelogs` to examine service output.
 Add `--verbose` for detailed information.

 ## 30. What are some Docker Compose best practices?